What Is SmartDNS? Is SmartDNS the Same as a VPN Service?

 Yes, using SmartDNS is perfectly legal.
 All SmartDNS does is redirect your DNS requests — there’s nothing illegal about that.
 Your ISP can still see your DNS requests and trace them to your actual IP address, so if you engage in any illegal online activity, they’ll know.

 Netflix is known for its intense blocks.
 This makes it difficult for even the most reliable VPNs to get around, never mind SmartDNS.
-You often can’t select the server location with SmartDNS, so you might not be able to choose which Netflix library you stream from.
+You often can’t select the server location with SmartDNS, and most SmartDNS services aren’t able to help you access streaming services.
 You can download PIA VPN to safely keep using your preferred Netflix library, whether you’re traveling abroad or on a restricted local network.

 SmartDNS redirects your DNS requests and replaces location information assigned to your traffic.
 It doesn’t hide your IP address.
 Proxies mask your real IP address with the proxy server IP address, rather than just rerouting DNS queries.
 Neither SmartDNS nor proxy servers encrypt your connection.
 A VPN swaps your IP address with one from another location and encrypts all traffic on your device, so it’s the best way to change your virtual location and protect your online privacy.